On the Clean Generalization and Robust Overfitting in Adversarial Training from Two Theoretical Views: Representation Complexity and Training Dynamics: Analyzing Dynamics of Adversarial Training on Structured Data

 \end{lemma}

-Lemma \ref{lem:upper_signal} shows that, after partial true feature learning, the increment of signal component is mostly dominated by the noise component $\mathcal{V}_{i}^{(t)}$, which thus implies that the growth of signal component will converge when $\mathcal{V}_{i}^{(t)} = \Omega(1)$.
-The next lemma gives a lower bound of noise component growth.
+Lemma \ref{lem:upper_signal} shows that, after partial true feature learning, the increment of signal component is mostly dominated by the noise component $\mathcal{V}_{i}^{(t)}$, which implies that the growth of signal component will converge when $\mathcal{V}_{i}^{(t)} = \Omega(1)$.

+{ \textbf{Phase III:}} After that, by the quadratic increment of noise component (Lemma \ref{lem:lower_noise}), the total noise $\mathcal{V}_{i}^{(t)}$ eventually attains the order $\Omega(1)$, which implies the model memorizes the spurious feature (data-wise noise) in final.

 \begin{lemma} (Lower Bound of Noise Component Growth) For each $i \in [N]$, $r \in [m]$ and $j \in [P]\setminus \operatorname{signal}(\boldsymbol{X}_i)$ and any $t \ge 1$, the noise component grows as